-How do we assemble, negotiate, debate or deliberate, and sometimes come to a political compromise between people with widely divergent views ?
+We assemble because we are divided by matters of concern and want to come to some kind of provisional (dis)agreement.
+But how do we negotiate, debate or deliberate, and sometimes come to a political compromise between people with widely divergent views ?
 How can our differences – some of them irreconcilable – enable discussion and engender solutions for collectively-faced challenges ?

-This three-year-long experimentation project brings together researchers and practitioners from a variety of fields to examine what exactly happens when we assemble by delving inside the “black box” of collective deliberation.
+The project brings together researchers and practitioners to study what exactly happens when we assemble by delving into the “black box” of collective deliberation.

-More specifically, the project focuses on the necessary conditions for inclusive deliberations and the emergence of collective wisdom, the epistemic benefits of diversity and its influence on the quality of deliberation and the transformation of opinions, the civic effects of assemblies, the role of emotions and affects, as well as the place of dissensus in deliberation processes.
+More specifically, the project focuses on the necessary conditions for inclusive and informed deliberations and the emergence of collective wisdom, by examining the epistemic benefits of diversity and its influence on the quality of deliberation and the transformation of opinions, the civic effects of assemblies, the role of emotions and collective affects, as well as the place of conflict and dissensus in deliberation processes.

 Moreover, the project questions the forms of assemblies, i.e. the relation between the spaces, architectures, choreographies, formal & informal interactions and the knowledge and effects they produce.
 In other words, it considers the forms of assemblies as intentional forms, a "semiotic contract" that conditions the possibilities of action for its users.